stenjo/stryker-mutator-pres/slides.md

 - Determines what mutations to insert
 - Performs a dry-run of all tests to verify all is passing
-- Makes a copy of your code, applies one mutation and runs all tests
+- Makes a copy of your code, applies one mutation and runs all relevant tests
 - Counts the status of the tests for each mutation
 - Creates a report based on all mutations